mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 ## Further Optimization

-There's no way to go much further without making any optimizations in the AngularJS' change detection.
+There's no way to go much further without making any optimizations in the AngularJS' internal change detection.
 We may gain slight performance improvement if AngularJS doesn't invoke `hasOwnProperty` in the `$watchCollection` dirty checking strategy, since the poor performance of the method.
 This will require us to change `VersionableList` to something "array-like" in order to enter [the second case of `$watchCollection`'s interceptor](https://github.com/angular/angular.js/blob/master/src/ng/rootScope.js#L575-L601).

 ## Conclusion